PROJECT: Resilient Cities Action Lab: Creating partnerships for climate risk preparedness in Latin America

 - How to transform the approach of urban risk reduction into an urban investment opportunity?

-The innovation process will be delivered over the following three phases:
+The innovation process was delivered over the following three phases:

 1) Analysis of the events of January 2011 (serious flooding and mudslides in Rio De Janeiro that claimed over 1,000 lives), and capturing of lessons learned and institutional gaps and opportunities.

-2) Led by the Earth Security Initiative, the project will research effective urban response to severe weather events in Latin America and other parts of the world, engaging with content experts and the insurance sector, and working with programs such as the Asian Cities Climate Change Resilience Network and agencies including ICLEI – Local Governments for Sustainability to identify opportunities for shared learning.
+2) Led by the Earth Security Initiative, the project researched effective urban response to severe weather events in Latin America and other parts of the world, engaged with content experts and the insurance sector, and worked with programs such as the Asian Cities Climate Change Resilience Network and agencies including ICLEI – Local Governments for Sustainability to identify opportunities for shared learning.
 The findings of this phase will be summarized in a report.

 3) An Action Lab where participants can develop initiatives that respond to the challenges of urban vulnerability, climate risk management and innovation.